Synurbization: Decreased wariness and increased boldness

+Urban-adapted sika deer approaching students at Nara Park, demonstrating reduced wariness and heightened boldness shaped by sustained exposure to human activity.

 Wariness is the observable fear or caution that animals exhibit when encountering humans, typically shown through a startled response or rapid retreat.
 Previous research hypothesized that population density is the main influence on this behavioral change.
 Through coexistence, animals grow accustomed to human presence, not only becoming less startled, but also more willing to approach and physically interact with humans.
 For urban squirrel populations in parks in particular, this behavioral change was in response to human willingness to feed them.
 This is a demonstration of boldness, which is characterized by the propensity of the animal to take risks, explore novel environments, or approach potentially threatening situations.
 When presented with the option of feeding in a farmland or a forested area, bolder individuals across a range of wildlife species consistently demonstrated a preference for the farmland despite the risk of encountering humans, whereas shy individuals selected the safer, forested area for foraging.
 Across various species, increasing levels of synurbization have been positively correlated with an increase in boldness.
 Species that colonized urban environment earlier consistently show increased boldness when compared to more recently synurbanized species, reflecting cumulative long-term processes rather than short-term plasticity alone.